sonnht1409/scanning/README.md

   url: {your-redis-host}:{your-redis-port}
   db: 0
 ```

-###notes
+### notes

-If using docker, pls set host of local redis & db into `host.docker.internal`
+If using docker, pls set host of local redis address & db host into `host.docker.internal`

 ## To run rest api server
 Using Docker